-36 Rules to minimise interference between water supply works
+39 Rules to minimise interference between water supply works

-- (1) A water supply work approval must not be granted or amended if the water supply work is located within any of the following: - (a) 200 metres of a water supply work that is: - (i) located on another landholding, and - (ii) authorised to take water solely for basic landholder rights from the same groundwater source, - (b) if the water supply work is authorised to take up to and including to 20 ML/year, 200 metres of a water supply work that is: - (i) located on another landholding, and - (ii) nominated by another access licence to take water from the same groundwater source, - (c) if the water supply work is authorised to take over 20 ML/year, 400 metres of a water supply work that is: - (i) located on another landholding, and - (ii) nominated by another access licence to take water from the same groundwater source, - (d) 100 metres of the boundary of the landholding on which the water supply work is located, unless the owner of the landholding adjoining the boundary has provided consent in writing, - (e) 1,000 metres of a water supply work that is nominated by a local water utility access licence or major utility access licence authorised to take from the same groundwater source, unless the holder of the local water utility access licence or major utility access licence has provided consent in writing, - (f) 400 metres of a Government monitoring or observation bore.
+- (1) A water supply work approval must not be granted or amended in the groundwater sources if the water supply work is located within any of the following- - (a) 400 metres of a water supply work that is- - (i) located on another landholding, and - (ii) authorised to take water solely for basic landholder rights from the same groundwater source, - (b) 400 metres of a water supply work that is- - (i) located on another landholding, and - (ii) nominated by another access licence to take water from the same groundwater source, - (c) 200 metres from the boundary of the landholding on which the water supply work is located, unless the owner of the landholding adjoining the boundary has provided consent in writing, - (d) 500 metres of a water supply work that is nominated by a local water utility access licence or a major utility access licence authorised to take water from the same groundwater source, unless the holder of the local water utility access licence or major utility access licence has provided consent in writing,

+(e) 500 metres of a Government monitoring or observation bore.

 Note.
 Government monitoring or observation bore is defined in the Dictionary.

-- (2) The location restrictions specified in subclause (1) do not apply to the granting or amending of a water supply work approval if the Minister is satisfied of any of the following: - (a) the water supply work is used solely for basic landholder rights, - (b) the water supply work is a replacement groundwater work,Note.
-Replacement groundwater work is defined in the Dictionary. - (c) the water supply work is for the purpose of monitoring, environmental remediation activities or emergency services, - (d) the location of the water supply work at a lesser distance than that specified in subclause (1) would result in no more than minimal effect on the ability of a person to take water using an existing approved water supply work and any associated access licences.
+- (2) The location restrictions specified in subclause (1) do not apply to the granting or amending of a water supply work approval if the Minister is satisfied of any of the following- - (a) the water supply work is used solely for basic landholder rights, - (b) the water supply work is a replacement groundwater work,

+Note.
+Replacement groundwater work is defined in the Dictionary.

+- (c) the water supply work is for the purpose of monitoring, environmental remediation activities or emergency services, - (d) the location of the water supply work at a lesser distance than that specified in subclause (1) would result in no more than minimal effect on the ability of a person to take water using an existing approved water supply work and any associated access licences.

-37 Rules for water supply works located near contamination sources
+40 Rules for water supply works located near contamination sources